Mantyi-Studio/funlutab/README.md

 # Funlutab
-This is a module for convenient work with tables in lua
+This is a module for convenient work with tables in lua It contains such necessary functions as: add, clear, copy, overlay, unpack and many others

 ## Lua language server
 It's recommended to use [semneko lua](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) to read the module annotations